 If you’re eligible for Medicare, you can usually sign up for any Medicare Advantage plan, including an MSA plan.
 Although, those with End-Stage Renal Disease may not be eligible.
 However, if you’re already enrolled in Medicare or a different Medicare Advantage plan, you may not be able to switch to an MSA plan until the next Annual Election Period, from October 15th – December 7th each year.

-However, as of 2019 Medicare Advantage enrollees can switch back to Original Medicare or a different Medicare Advantage plan.
-With the return of the Medicare Open Enrollment Period, which is between January 1st and March 31st, enrollees who are unhappy with their Medicare Advantage plan can do something about it.
+Medicare Advantage enrollees can switch back to Original Medicare or a different Medicare Advantage plan.
+The Medicare Advantage Open Enrollment Period runs annually between January 1st and March 31st.
+Enrollees who are unhappy with their Medicare Advantage plan can do something about it.

 How to Set Up and Use Medical Savings Account

 When you enroll in an MSA plan, your plan provider will tell you how to set up your Medical Savings Account at a bank.
 Medicare will then deposit money into your account for the year.
 You cannot add your own money to this account.
 The bank may send you a debit or credit card that you can use to pay expenses directly from your MSA.
 You can use the MSA for anything you want, including non-healthcare costs; but, there is a big advantage to using the money for healthcare expenses.